Types of Trailer Hitches: Classes, Receivers & Ball Sizes

-A safe connection between your trailer and tow vehicle is essential when towing a camper.
+A SAFE CONNECTION between your trailer and tow vehicle is essential when towing a camper.
 If you’re new to towing, you’ll need to find the right type of trailer hitch.
-Not all hitch types are created equal, so let’s break it down to help you understand the types of trailer hitches compatible with your setup.
+Not all hitch types are created equal, so let’s break it down to help you understand the types of trailer hitches that will be compatible with your setup.

 Key Takeaways